SanadAlwerfali/API-Documentation/README.md

 ### Get Notifications
 The request body contains the user_id and the page_number that will be used for pagination purposes.
 Please note that the page number should be zero for the initial loading of the notification menu.

-The response is a list of notification objects for specified user
+The response is a list of 5 notification objects per page for the specified user

 ```
 Request body: